0xPolygon/polygon-docs/docs/cdk/getting-started/cdk-cli-tool.md

-The Polygon Chain Development Kit, or simply CDK, is a tool box of components that a chain administrator can use to build a rollup or validium chain.
+The Polygon Chain Development Kit (CDK) is a comprehensive set of components that enable chain administrators to build and deploy rollup or validium chains.

-At a high level, CDK components are like building blocks a chain administrator can select to configure a ZK-powered chain according to their own design.
+At a high level, CDK components are like modular building blocks that a chain administrator can use to configure a ZK-powered chain tailored to their design requirements.

-To abstract away the complexity of running or configuring CDK components, Polygon provides a Rust-based CLI tool which is an interface that chain administrators can use to interact with CDK components.
+To simplify the process of running and configuring CDK components, Polygon provides a Rust-based CLI tool which is an interface that chain administrators can use to interact with the components.

 This CLI tool is an entry point for chain administrators to access the CDK system.

 ## Installation

-To use the CLI tool the chain admin needs only download the precompiled CDK package ([the binaries](https://github.com/0xPolygon/cdk/releases/)).
+As the chain admin, you simply need to download the precompiled [CDK package binaries](https://github.com/0xPolygon/cdk/releases/).

-There is no need to have Golang, checkout the CDK repo, or install anything else.
-It is also trustless.
+There is no need to install Golang, browse the CDK repo, or set up any additional tools.
+Moreover, the process is entirely trustless.

 ## Running the CLI tool